Tharun135/doc-scanner/readme.md

    git push origin feature/new-rule
    ```

-7. **Submit a Pull Request** - Go to the original repository and create a pull request from your forked repository.
+7. **Submit a Pull Request**
+   Go to the original repository and create a pull request from your forked repository.

-## License
+## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## 📞 Contact

 For questions or support, please open an issue in the repository or contact:

-* Email: trivedi.gaurav30@gmail.com
+* Email: <tharun135@gmail.com>

+---

 > [!IMPORTANT]
-This tool is intended to assist with writing content in compliance with the Microsoft Style Guide.
-It is not affiliated with or endorsed by Microsoft.
-Always refer to the official [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) for authoritative guidelines.
+> This tool is intended to assist with writing content in compliance with style guides.
+It provides intelligent suggestions to improve document quality and consistency.
+Always refer to your organization's official style guide for authoritative guidelines.